What do we mean by hair care practices?

-- Apply protective base prior to application.
+- Apply protective base before application.

 - Only apply relaxer to new growth.

-Usually braids are worn for several weeks.
-Then the hair should be unbraided, and rebraided if so desired.
+Usually, braids are worn for several weeks.
+Then the hair should be unbraided and rebraided if so desired.
 The hair may be shampooed while braids are in place.
 Regular shampooing is encouraged.

 As with braids, traction alopecia may result if twists are too tight.
-The twists must be maintained regularly to maintain a fresh, well groomed appearance.
+The twists must be maintained regularly to maintain a fresh, well-groomed appearance.

 The Afro is the natural tight-curl pattern.